Do the Digit Insurance

 What is Short-term Capital Gains Tax?

-Profits earned from capital assets that are held for 36 months or less are known as short-term capital gains.
-However, there are some exceptions to this segregation.
-For example, in the case of land, building, or house property, this span has been reduced to 24 months only.
-Thus, if you sell such assets after owning them for more than 24 months, it would be classified as a long-term capital gain.
+Profits earned from capital assets that are held for 24 months or for some assets 12 months, are known as short-term capital gains, after the proposed changes by Budget 2024.
+Thus, if you sell such assets after owning them for more than 12 or 24 months depending on the asset, it would be classified as a long-term capital gain.

 Short-term capital gain = Full value of consideration – (cost of improvement + cost of acquisition + cost of transfer)

 What is the long-term capital gain tax rate?
-Let us learn in detail
+Let us see in this table.

 Asset Condition Tax Rate

-Equity Shares, units of Equity oriented Funds, Units of a business trust
+Equity shares, units of equity-oriented funds, units of a business trust LTCG above ₹1.5 lakh 12.5%

 Asset Condition Tax Rate

-In the case of securities, the transaction is applicable 15%
+Equity shares, units of equity-oriented funds, units of a business trust.
+In the case of securities, the transaction is applicable.
+20%

-Short-term capital gain tax is added to the individual’s income tax return.
-The person’s income slab determines the final tax
+Other Assets. - Short-term capital gain tax is added to the individual’s income tax return.
+The person’s income slab determines the final tax.

 You must know about these aspects of capital gains before investing to maximise the scope of gains.